 English and German:

 I am a poet, author and editor.
 My writing is diverse and includes six poetry books, plays, articles and fiction.
 German edition of my poems will be published by the Berlin publisher AphorismA in 2018.
-A Hörspiel i wrote will be aired at 2018 in the WDR radio station.
+A Hörspiel i wrote was aired on 2018 in the WDR radio station.

 I am one of the leading voices of the Arab-Jews (Mizrahi Movement).
 I was one of the founders of the “Guerrilla Culture” movement in Israel.
-Now i am one of the founders of “Poetic-Hafla”, A multi-language Poetry-Art-Music parties in Berlin.
+I was one of the founders of “Poetic-Hafla”, A multi-language Poetry-Art-Music parties in Berlin.
 It is a celebration that aspires to create a middle-eastern place in Berlin, reading, acting, performing and singing om multiple languages.
 It combines the Arabic style party (i.e. Hafla) with the classic hip hop poetry slam.
+Now i am working on a new project, “Jews and Arabs connecting to the Middle-East in Berlin”.
+It is a wonderful meeting between Arab-Jews and Arab writers from all over the Arab world.

 My works have won significant recognition and prizes, including “Best debut poetry book of the year” (national art trust of the national lottery 2001); Selected appearance of “What has become of the independence day” play in the Small-Bama festival of the University of Tel Aviv; Best poetry book of the year (Haifa Cultural Foundation 2006); Honorable mention at “Haaretz” Annual short story contest (2011); and more.
 My works have been translated to more then six languages, including a German translation done by the Literaturwerkstatt, which also invited me to Berlin to record my poems on audio (Lyrikline 2012).